 Diabetes Signs and Symptoms Unique to Women

 - Sexual function issues like pain, vaginal dryness, or diminished libido.
-Women who have diabetes could experience lower libido, issues of blood flow to their genital area that can diminish sexual reaction and orgasm, and even nerve damage called diabetic neuropathy that can lead to vaginal dryness and reduced sensation.
+Women who have diabetes could experience lower libido, problems of blood flow to their genital area that can diminish sexual reaction and orgasm, and even nerve damage called diabetic neuropathy that can lead to vaginal dryness and reduced sensation.

 Gestational Diabetes Linked To Depression, Says Researchers